infection/site/src/guide/command-line-options.md

 phpunit [...infection options] --verbose --filter=just/unit/tests
 ```

-> Please note that if you choose to use `--filter` and `--testsuite` for PHPUnit, these options will only be applied to the _initial_ test run.
+> Please note that if you choose to use `--configuration`, `--filter`, or `--testsuite` for PHPUnit, these options will only be applied to the _initial_ test run.
 Each mutation has a custom `phpunit.xml` file generated for it which defines a single testsuite containing the tests which should be executed for that mutation.
 Applying `--filter` or `--testsuite` would not make sense in this context as the tests have already been filtered down.

 ### `--coverage`